makeabilitylab/physcomp/sensors/index.md

 ## Let's make stuff!

-With that, let's make some stuff with sensors.
+With that, let's make some stuff with sensors!

 The lessons below assume that you've completed both our [Intro to Output](../arduino/intro-output.md) and [Intro to Input](../arduino/intro-input.md) series.

 ### Force